-For most people effective tax planning involves considering just 6 key areas.
+For most people effective tax planning can involve considering just 6 key areas.

-Planning in this context does not involve entering into some esoteric tax avoidance scheme of the type that we all read about in the press and which are all very firmly within the HMRC's sights.
-Rather it is simply the arranging of your affairs such that you pay the minimum amount of tax that you are legally required to pay in any set of circumstances.
-Below, for each principle, we set out the circumstances in which planning might be beneficial, some examples of that planning, and where relevant additional considerations.
+This guide is about how to arrange your financial affairs in order to pay the minimum amount of tax that you are legally required to pay in any set of circumstances.
+It is not about esoteric or artificial tax avoidance schemes.
+It is about using various common tax reliefs and incentives.
+Below, for each area, we set out the circumstances in which planning might be beneficial, some examples of that planning, and where relevant additional considerations.
 What follows highlights some of the opportunities, they will not be relevant to everyone and there are many other opportunities available.